<xmp><BODY></xmp>The Evolution of the Future APC

 Internal Security Vehicles

-Operation of these vehicles will mainly be on roads, so windscreens and good visibility for driving are a design priorities.
+Operation of these vehicles will mainly be on roads, so windscreens and good visibility for driving are design priorities.

-Those who dismiss IS vehicles as “armoured plated trucks” miss the fact that in some situations this is exactly what is needed!
+Those who dismiss IS vehicles as “armoured-plated trucks” miss the fact that in some situations this is exactly what is needed!
 This statement also suggests that a logistic version of an IS vehicle might prove very useful.

 A roof-mounted turret has limited applications for an IS vehicle.
 The width, length and height of the roof creates a considerable dead zone around a vehicle, which is easily infiltrated in the urban environments such a vehicle is likely to be used in.